 Top 10 reasons to visit the Pacific Combat Zone and see the Living History Reenactments MAY 19 2017

 After an $8 million dollar renovation, the National Museum of the Pacific War unveiled its new Pacific Combat Zone in March of 2017.
 If you haven’t been yet, make your plans now.
-It’s one of the hottest tickets in Fredericksburg for Memorial Day.
+It’s one of the hottest tickets in Fredericksburg.
 Here’s why:

 - It’s LIVE education: As our World War II veterans age, most young people can only begin to understand this era through history books.
 Through these reenactments, history comes to life — from the showcase of military weaponry described in detail — to the choreography of battle, the impact is greater than anything one could ever read on paper.